Below are various Music Department–specific policies of interest to all music majors and minors.

 Advising is mandatory for all music majors and minors.
 Please note that if a student does not consult with his/her advisor each semester, the advisor and/or Department cannot be held accountable for graduating in an untimely manner.
 Students may review advising session notes on the Mākālei platform.

 All undergraduate music majors must earn a minimum 2.0 cumulative grade point average for all music courses must be maintained.
-Only courses with a grade of C (2.0) or better may be used to fulfill the major requirements.
+For undergraduate students, only courses with a grade of C (2.0) or better may be used to fulfill the major requirements.
+Graduate students must earn a minimum grade of B- in music courses that count toward their degrees.
+(This rule applies to students entering in Fall 2016 and after.)

 On Failing Required Courses